 Lands' End Skorts Review

 How could I not check out Lands' End?
 It's a favorite place for practical fashion in a decent size range with decent prices.
-I had never tried Lands' End for any sort of activewear/athleisure before, but many of you have raved about their collection so I was happy to try!
+I had never tried Lands' End for any sort of activewear/athleisure before, but many of you have raved about their collection so I was happy to try it!

 Lands' End Women's Active Skort Review

 I figured with the word active in the name, this skort would be ready for fitness activities.
 Nope, this is a fashion skort.
-This is made from a heavyweight knit like ponte, the undershorts are also heavy.
+This is made from a heavyweight knit-like Ponte, the undershorts are also heavy.
 There is no wicking of moisture or special technology that would make this knit comfortable in 100-degree humid DC weather, let alone 80-degree weather, unless you're just wearing it for a Target run.

 I was thinking about teachers and care providers who have jobs where they may need to get on the floor and desire some coverage with their skirts.
 This may be a good option, but this fits more like a straight/subtle a-line fit so squatting down may have the skirt hem rise.
 But this skort doesn't look like a skort when on; it could easily work for more casual of workplaces with a nice knit top or sweater.
 On my 5'3″ self it hit about an inch above my knee.